 General Plan amendments to maintain an effective, up-to-date General Plan have been initiated and are currently proceeding through the environmental review and public hearing process.
-These projects are described above and include the amendments to the Safety and Noise Elements and the Sustainability Policy and Regulatory Update.
-A priority of the Planning Department in 2019 is to complete the Safety Element amendments and make significant progress on the environmental review of the Sustainability Policy and Regulatory Update.
+These projects are described above and include the amendments to the Public Safety Element and the Sustainability Policy and Regulatory Update.
+A priority of the Planning Department in 2020 is to complete the second part of the Safety Element amendments and make significant progress on the Sustainability Policy and Regulatory Update.

-Housing Element Annual Report
+Housing Element Annual Progress Report

 This part of the General Plan Annual Report details progress in meeting the County's share of regional housing needs and local efforts to remove governmental constraints to the maintenance, improvement, and development of housing.
-The housing element portion of the annual report is prepared using standards, forms, and definitions adopted by the California State Department of Housing and Community Development (HCD).
-The data and information in the HCD forms documents the number of new units of all types of housing in each income category, and the progress in meeting the County's share of the regional housing need.
+The Housing Element Annual Progress Report (APR) is prepared using standards, forms, and definitions adopted by HCD.
+The data and information in the HCD forms document the number of new units of all types of housing in each income category, and the progress in meeting the County's share of the Regional Housing Needs Allocation (RHNA).

-The reporting forms have been revised by HCD and now require much more data on each application, entitlement, issued building permit and completed construction in an Excel spreadsheet format.
-As a result, the tables are very large and difficult to reproduce as attachments to this report.
-There for Tables A and A2 are not attached to this report but will be submitted to HCD and OPR as required.
-Summaries of the information in Table A and A2 is attached to this report in Table B and the Summary Table.
+The reporting forms have been revised by HCD in recent years and require detailed information on each application, entitlement, issued building permit and completed construction in an Excel spreadsheet format.
+As a result, the tables are large and difficult to reproduce as attachments to this report.
+Therefore, Tables A and A2 are not attached to this report but will be submitted to HCD and OPR as required.
+Summaries of the information in Table A and A2 are attached to this report in Table B and four summary tables.

-Table A contains data on the housing development applications that were submitted to the Planning Department in 2018.
-The number of proposed units in all the applications received is 171.
-Many of these applications were still in process at the end of 2018 and are expected to be approved in 2019.
+Table A contains data on the housing development applications that were submitted to the Planning Department in 2019.
+The number of proposed units in all the applications received is 211.
+Approximately one third of the applications were still in process at the end of 2019 and are expected to be approved in 2020.

 Table A-2 contains data on the discretionary housing development applications that were approved (entitled), all ministerial building permits issued for housing development, and housing construction completed.
-Building permits were issued for a total of 103 housing units in 2018 including single family dwellings, ADUs, and apartments.
+Building permits were issued for a total of 76 housing units in 2019 including single family dwellings, ADUs, apartments, and condominium units.

-Table B places these 103 new housing units into affordability categories to demonstrate the County's progress in meeting the allocated share of regional housing need for the planning period (RHNA).
+Table B places these 76 new housing units into affordability categories to demonstrate the County's progress in meeting the allocated share of regional housing need for the planning period (RHNA).